HPAC/ELAPS/docs/Sampler.md

 ELAPS:Sampler
 =============

-The Samplers form the low level base of ELAPS.
+The Samplers (in `Sampler/`) form the low level base of ELAPS.
 Each Sampler is configured and liked a fixed set of kernel routines (usually BLAS and LAPACK), a fixed computer system  and fixed kernel implementations.
 They accurately measure the performance of individual kernel invocations in terms of execution time and, if PAPI is available, performance counters (such as cache misses).

 Compilation